 Guided Walking Tour – Donegal & Antrim

 Donegal (Dún na nGall), which means the fort of the foreigners, most likely got its name from the Danish invasion of the 850s but has long been a stronghold of Irish tradition.
-To this day the most northerly county retains 30-thousand people who speak Irish in their everyday life.
-Donegal’s countryside is the stuff of legends and walking enthusiast; visitors will note the relaxed atmosphere and slower pace of life for which the county is known.
+To this day, the most northerly county retains 30,000 people who speak Irish in their everyday lives.
+Donegal’s countryside is moulded for the walking enthusiast and visitors will note the relaxed atmosphere and slower pace of life for which the county is known.

-The second part of our trip is through incredible County Antrim in Northern Ireland.
-There are not many places on earth that can outshine the Antrim Coastline and its glorious nine glens.
+The second part of our trip is through the incredible County Antrim in Northern Ireland.
+There are not many places on earth that can outshine the Antrim Coastline and its glorious Nine Glens.
 Along the coast is the Eighth Wonder of the World, the Giant’s Causeway, a geologic wonder of 40,000 basalt columns.
-The trip then moves inland to discover the famous Glens of Antrim.
+The guided tour then moves inland to discover the famous Glens of Antrim.
 Most of our walking will be in Glenariff “Queen of The Glens”.

 Tour Pricing & Dates

 Saturday, 11th July to Saturday 18th July 2020

 Saturday, 29th August to Saturday 5th September 2020

 Sunday, 11th October to Sunday 18th October 2020

 |Accommodation||Family Operated Guesthouses|